Neats29/neats29.github.io/source/_posts/podcasts.md

     alt="Anatomy of Next">
 </img>

-This is sci-fi for real life.
+This is real life sci-fi.
 A hopeful reminder of what we are capable of as a race.

 👩‍🚀 [Season 2 Episode 0](https://foundersfund.com/2018/05/anatomy-next-season-two/)
 👩‍🚀 [Episode 1: Nuclear](https://foundersfund.com/2016/06/anatomy-of-next-utopia-episode-1-nuclear/)